dynamsoft-docs/barcode-reader-docs/performance/speed.md

 The binary image is the basis for the localization of barcodes.
 Depending on the lighting conditions, we can choose either the mode [BM_THRESHOLD](https://www.dynamsoft.com/barcode-reader/parameters/scenario-settings/how-to-set-binarization-modes.html?ver=latest#bm_threshold) or [BM_LOCAL_BLOCK](https://www.dynamsoft.com/barcode-reader/parameters/scenario-settings/how-to-set-binarization-modes.html?ver=latest#bm_local_block) for the parameter [BinarizationModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/binarization-modes.html#binarizationmodes).

-`BM_THRESHOLD` is meant for , etc. while `BM_LOCAL_BLOCK` handles more complicated images like the ones acquired from a video input.

 **Recommendation**

 * If the images to read are of high quality (acquired with good lighting conditions) like scanned documents, use `BM_THRESHOLD` alone can significantly improve speed.
 * If `BM_LOCAL_BLOCK` is used, the block size ( `BlockSizeX` & `BlockSizeY` ) should be set to an appropriate value (5 ~ 8 times the module size) and `EnableFillBinaryVacancy` should be set to `false`.
+  > * As long as the block is not too small, the smaller its size, the faster it gets.
   > * If `BlockSizeX` & `BlockSizeY` are not set manually, DBR will determine their default values based on the size of the image.
-  > * If a barcode takes much of the image, it's very likely that vacancies will appear in the barcode lines in the binarized image in which case filling up the vacancies can help with the decoding.
+  > * If the block size is not set properly, it's likely that vacancies will appear in the barcode modules in the binarized image in which case filling up the vacancies can help with the decoding.
 This operation is enabled with the argument `EnableFillBinaryVacancy` .
 However, filling up the vacancies is a time-consuming operation and should be avoided if speed is the top priority.

 * Try not to set both modes since DBR might try both and it slows things down.
 If you must set both, set `BM_THRESHOLD` as the first option.

 ### Adjust the localization modes

 A barcode is localized before it gets decoded.
 The localization process takes up a large portion of the overall time spent.
-DBR comes with 8 [LocalizationModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/localization-modes.html#localizationmodes).
+DBR comes with 8 options for the parameter [LocalizationModes](https://www.dynamsoft.com/barcode-reader/parameters/reference/localization-modes.html#localizationmodes).
 We can adjust the modes to speed things up.

 Of the 8 modes, 3 of them are optimized for one or a few types of barcodes:
 * `LM_ONED_FAST_SCAN` works best for linear or 1D barcodes that are of relatively high quality;